manimino/litebox/README.md

 Updates will affect both the value in the RangeIndex table and the object's value.

-Update is very fast in SQLite, but slower in Pandas since finding is O(n) there.
+Update is very fast in SQLite, but slower in Pandas since object lookup is O(n) there.

 ### remove()